 Church is not a daycare

 Another element to assess, though not as important as the previous two, is the children’s ministry.
-We have attended churches where the answer to “How’s your children’s ministry?” is “What’s that?” because the congregation was so small the preacher would be alone in the sanctuary if all the requisite help was directed toward childcare.
-We’ve also been to churches where screaming babies and restless toddlers (and restless husbands waiting to get home to check the score of the football game) were a regular occurrence, and the pastor carried on with the sermon as if there was no competition for our attention.
+We have attended churches where the answer to “How’s your children’s ministry?” is “What’s that?” because the congregation was so small the preacher would be alone in the sanctuary if all the requisite help was directed toward children’s programs.
+We’ve also been to churches where screaming babies and restless toddlers (and restless husbands waiting to get home to check the score of the football game) were a regular occurrence, and yet the pastor carried on with the sermon as if there was no competition for our attention.
 We’ve been to other churches where the children’s ministry was robust, Gospel-saturated and well worth entrusting our children to.
-We’ve been to some churches where the “children’s ministry” was a glorified daycare service to keep those little distractions out of “big church.”
+We’ve been to some churches where the children’s ministry was a glorified daycare service to keep those little distractions out of “big church,” and where it was made clear – subtly or bluntly – the kids belonged anywhere but the sanctuary.

 Regardless of whether or not there’s “children’s church” for kids over the age of seven or so, you should be able to discern quickly if children are valued and seen as a mission field to be taught the Gospel at every opportunity, or if children are viewed as one bumper sticker I recently saw (and hated) expressed: a “huge financial burden” who should be kept from distracting the flow of service and interfering with the comfort of adults at all costs.
-Personally, I think it’s good for kids over the age of seven or so to be in the main service with their parents learning how to listen and worship in the church context, not just watching Veggie Tales and making crafts that will get left on the van floor to clean up next week.
-At the end of the day (and this life), it the responsibility of parents to teach their children the Gospel and Word of God.
+Personally, I think it’s good for kids over the age of seven or so to be in the main service with their parents learning how to listen and worship in the full church context, not just watching Veggie Tales and making crafts that will get left on the van floor only to be cleaned up sometime next year.
+At the end of the day (and this life), it the responsibility of parents to teach their children the Gospel and Word of God, not the church.
 If you can find a church that loves your kids by teaching them the Gospel and the Word of God, that’s a huge blessing that should only serve to augment and reinforce what you’re already doing at home.
 That being said, a massive children’s ministry should have considerably less weight in your decision process.

 While also not an element with the weight of the sermon and song content or the authenticity of a church body, there’s certainly something to be said for a church’s digital presence, and their website in particular.
 Fifteen years ago we attended a church that had a pitiful website, to put it honestly, but where we attended for four years anyway and grew and were loved.
-However, in 2021, there’s really no excuse for a church that has even an inkling of a desire to draw new and younger people to not have a reasonable website.
-The cost and difficulty of creating and maintaining a professional-looking, up-to-date website has decreased significantly in the past decade, and just about anyone with even a little computer savvy can make something presentable.
+However, in this day and age, there’s really no excuse for a church that has even an inkling of a desire to draw new and younger people to not have a functional and current website.
+The cost and difficulty of creating and maintaining a professional-looking, up-to-date website has decreased significantly in the past decade, and just about anyone with even a little computer savvy can make and maintain something presentable.

-We are yet again looking for a church as I write this and have viewed way more websites and read way more statements of beliefs than we’d like.
-Some websites are modern and easy to navigate, make it easy to find the two main things we look for with ease: the statement of beliefs, and the leadership composition.
+I have viewed way more websites and read way more statements of beliefs than I’d even thought I would as we have moved all over this world.
+Some websites were modern and easy to navigate, make it easy to find the two main things we look for with ease: the statement of beliefs, and the leadership composition.
 Other websites were stale, poorly designed and hard to get around.
 You can imagine which ones racked and stacked better on our list of “possibles.”
 On a side note, I’ve also found recommended reading/listening resources as a good gauge of a church’s theology.
 On another side note, and to all the churches out there that still do this, cheesy spinning gifs get my mouse pointer moving toward the “x” in the upper corner of my browser even faster than seeing “KJV Only.”
 Gifs have not been cool since the 90’s, and even then that’s debatable.

 Wrapping it up